NicoleHinojosa/Assesssment-4/README.md

 # Read the downloaded TSV file into R
 growth_data <- read.csv("growth_data.csv")

+#print the table with the 6 first rows
-head(growth_data)
+growth_data_show <- head(growth_data)
+kable (growth_data_show, align = 'c', caption = "First 6 rows of growth_data file")

 # Show column names
-cat("The column names are:", colnames(growth_data))
+cat("The column names are:")
+print(colnames(growth_data))
 ```

 #### Inputs:
-URL: A string containing the link to the CSV file with tree circumference measurements.
+URL: A string containing the link to the CSV file on GitHub.

-growth_data: A data frame containing the imported tree circumference data.
+destfile: A string specifying the name of the file where the downloaded data will be saved locally ("growth_data.csv").

 #### Outputs:
+growth_data: A data frame containing the growth data read from the CSV file.

+growth_data_show: A table displaying the first six rows of the growth_data data frame, formatted using kable() with a caption "First 6 rows of growth_data file".

-Console Output: The column names of the growth_data data frame are printed to the console.
+Console Output: The message "The column names are:" followed by the names of the columns in the growth_data data frame printed to the console.

-View: The growth_data data frame is opened in a viewer for inspection.

 ### Calculate the Mean and Standard Deviation Statistics